department-of-veterans-affairs/vagov-content/pages/va-payment-history.md

 ---
 layout: page-breadcrumbs.html
 template: level2-index
-title: View Your VA Payment History
+title: View Your VA Payment History | Veterans Affairs
+heading: View Your VA Payment History
 display_title: View VA Payment History
+description: Sign in or register for a Premium Account to view your VA benefit payment history on ebenefits.
+Surving spouses and parents can view other VA benefits like Chapter 35.
+keywords: va payment
 collection: records
 order: 7
 spoke: Get Records